AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 * Database connection limit is now aligned with the Campaign package to avoid connection errors.
 * Added a consistency check while creating indexes in custom resources and improved the error messages.

+**Other changes**

+* Adobe Experience Platform Data Connector and Audience Destinations service are now deprecated with Campaign Standard.
+If you are using these capabilities, you need to move to Adobe Sources and Destinations and adapt your implementation.
+[Learn more](../../integrating/using/get-started-sources-destinations.md)

+    Deprecated and removed features are listed in [this page](deprecated-features.md).

 **Patches**

 * Fixed a timeout error when importing email content from a URL.
 (CAMP-49054)